-As an acupuncture clinic specialized in women’s health and fertility issues, we are seeing a growing number of cases of hormonal irregularities and infertility due to Polycystic ovarian syndrome (PCOS).
-PCOS is a metabolic syndrome affecting more than a woman’s reproductive health, however it is often not diagnosed until a woman is trying to conceive.
-About 10% of women have PCOS, making this diagnosis the most common anovulatory disorder.
+Polycystic ovarian syndrome (PCOS) affects about 10% of women and is the most common anovulatory disorder.
 Anovulatory disorders, where an issue in the endocrine system results in lack of ovulation, are responsible for about 15% of infertility cases.

 What is PCOS?